bbeyene/db-imp-benchmark/PART1.md

 ## Data Generation

-To generate useable and scalable data, we followed the guidelines for the Winconsin benchmark.
+To generate usable and scalable data, we followed the guidelines for the Wisconsin benchmark.

 The guidelines call for a relation with 16 attributes.
 3 0f which are strings and the rest integers.
-Of the integers, 2 are randomly-generated keys, and the rest are cyclicly-generated numbers from specific ranges.
-Of the strings, stringu1 and stringu2 are randomly generated based on the first key. string4 is cyclicly generated.
+Of the integers, 2 are randomly-generated keys, and the rest are cyclically-generated numbers from specific ranges.
+Of the strings, stringu1 and stringu2 are randomly generated based on the first key. string4 is cyclically generated.

 datagen.py can generate a specified number of tuples using the following format: python3 datagen.py (no_of_tuples).